altocodenl/tagaway/readme.md

 ### Todo beta

-- deploy to prod while there are processes going on!
-   - background processes: upload, import, geotagging switch, mp4 conversions
-   - incremental steps to solution:
-      - don't shut down if there's something going on
-      - shut down after all are done
-      - stop new ones
-      - save progress on what's already done

-- Check/fix (and add test case) for multiframe webp.

-- process to review formats
-- process to review invalid pivs

 - server
    - quick
-      - Add mpg & flv support.
       - ac;log: 403 on favicon.ico no report
       - Fix "response.connection.writable passed to cicek.file should be equal to true but instead is false" on all deployments.
    - See if there's a way to detect whatsapp videos that look the same but are slightly different.